-- Take your pain medication as prescribed. - Change your position every 45 minutes throughout the day. - Short, frequent walking or moving (at least ten minutes per hour while you are awake) will ensure a quicker recovery. - Keep your leg elevated and use ice for pain control.
-Use ice prior to and after exercise, up to 20 minutes at a time. - You will go home with a walker, please make sure you have a clear path throughout your home.
-(See the Home Safety section on page 7.)
+- Take your pain medication as prescribed.
+You may take less than prescribed. - Take your pain medication at least 30 minutes before physical therapy. - Change your position every 45 minutes throughout the day. - Short, frequent walking or moving will ensure a quicker recovery. - Use ice for pain control.
+Use ice prior to and after exercise, up to 20 minutes at a time.